Student working with a teacher

 Once the deadline for applications has passed (15 October every year), the focus of the seminar shifts toward preparation for potential interviews.
 The interview process at Oxbridge is unique and deliberately challenging.
 It tests for a range of skills and aptitudes that students at Brampton will practice and develop during their time at our weekly forum.
 Students learn how to present themselves, to defend their personal statements and how to respond in an engaging manner to questions about their subject or to questions that are seemingly unrelated to their subject.

-Any student who has consistently demonstrated that they have the academic ability to achieve grades of AAA or higher at A level is encouraged to attend the forum.
+Any student who has consistently demonstrated that they have the academic ability to achieve grades of AAA or higher at A level is encouraged to attend the forum, including those studying through sixth form scholarships.